curityio/curity-operational-training/3-deployments-and-upgrades/TESTING.md

 ## Deploy Advanced Configurations

-Re-run the following scripts to redeploy with configuration from the administrator courses:
+Re-run the following scripts to redeploy with configuration from the administrator courses.\
+Run scripts separately and wait until they complete successfully.

 ```bash
 export CONFIGURATION_FOLDER='6-token-issuance'